The Start of the Vineyard Movement

 Vineyard Churches in Australia

 Prior to 1995, there had been a number of very successful Vineyard conferences run in Australia.
 However it was not until 1995 that the first Vineyard churches were commenced in Australia.
 These were in Sydney, Perth, Adelaide and Brisbane.
 On the 13th March, 2003 the Vineyard churches of Australia were released and recognized as their own national movement and so the Association of Vineyard Churches, Australia was born (refer to the national Vineyard website, www.vineyard.org.au).
-Northridge Vineyard is a member of Vineyard Churches Australia (VCA), and our Senior Pastors, Phil and Kath, currently serve on the VCA Board.
+Northridge Vineyard is a member of Vineyard Churches Australia (VCA).

 For more information on the Vineyard Movement we would recommend reading the following books: